 Support groups bring together people facing similar issues.
 Members of support groups share experiences and advice; they often find it helpful just getting to talk with other people who are in the same situation.
 While not everyone wants or needs support beyond that offered by family and friends, many find it beneficial to turn to others outside their immediate circle.
 A support group can help individuals cope better, feel less isolated and make connections with others facing similar challenges.
 A support group shouldn’t replace anyone’s standard medical care, but it can be a valuable coping resource.

 Routine screening for social and emotional distress is a key component to patient-centered cancer care.
 CancerSupportSourceTM is a comprehensive web-based, validated distress screening program that integrates bio-psycho-social distress screening, referral and follow-up care by a licensed mental health professional.
 It provides a personalized support care plan for patients, survivors, and loved ones, directing them to the most appropriate programs, services, and resources to meet individual needs.
-Screenings can be completed before or during a Welcome to Wellness: An Introduction to Cancer Support Community Central Ohio appointment.
-Please call 614.884.HOPE (4673) for details, or complete the screening form online.
+Screenings can be completed before or during a Newcomer Welcome: An Introduction to Cancer Support Community Central Ohio appointment.
+Please call 614.884.HOPE (4673) for details.